 I never thought to write about Tung Naam before though I am going there from the growing up years.
 In fact, I first visited Tung Naam with my father years back when I told him that I wanted to taste real good Pork.
-Baba loves his portion of Pork and so I am and naturally, Baba decided for the “Parar Dokan”, well almost, as the place is kind of walking distance from my central Kolkata residence.
+Baba loves his portion of Pork and so I am.
+Naturally, Baba decided for the “Parar Dokan”, well almost, as the place a kilometer away from my central Kolkata residence.
 Probably his intention was to help his daughter to indulge the real goodness with moderate price.
-In fact, that was the first time I tasted Pork and since then Tung Nam is the place for my portion of Pork loaded comfort.
+In fact, that was the first time I tasted Pork.
+Since then Tung Nam is the place for my portion of Pork loaded comfort.
 After that, I visited Tung Nam several times with Dad as well as with my friends and cherished my food there.

-We were shocked but not then the person who was serving and we found 4 plates of nothing but Dry Chilli Garlic Pork!
-Like Really “tok tok Jhal jhal sukno Pork” but who can deal with the typical emotional bong who lovingly given a “daak nam” to Garlic Pork!
-Perfectly cooked pork, just right amount of spices, the crunch and you are done; believe me, one plate is just not enough.
+We were shocked but not the person who was serving!
+We found 4 plates of nothing but Dry Chilli Garlic Pork came to the table!
+Like Really “tok tok Jhal jhal sukno Pork”!
+Who can deal with the typical emotional bong who lovingly given a “daak nam” to Garlic Pork!
+Perfectly cooked pork, just right amount of spices, the crunch and you are done!
+Believe me, one plate is just not enough.
 Since we were done with the appetizers we decided to order for the mains.
-However, just to indulge ourselves more we ordered for the Fried Scrimp Balls as well which were indeed worth having with a little addition of lemon Juice.
+However, just to indulge ourselves more we ordered for the Fried Scrimp Balls as well.
+The shrimp delicacies e were indeed worth having with a little addition of lemon Juice.

-Coming to the sides, I was quite done after having the Pork in Hemei sauce ( Okay this was for the first time I was having this and was quite confused with exactly what the gravy was prepared; however the taste was insanely good) and had a very little portion of the Chicken with Baby corn and another dish (I didn’t taste the same and forgot the name as well).
-Here I must mention Cold Drinks were not available on that day and we had no other option but to be happy with the H2O!
+Coming to the sides, I was quite done after having the Pork in Hemei sauce.
+Okay, this was for the first time I was having this!
+I and was quite confused with exactly what the gravy was prepared!
+However, the taste was insanely good.
+I had a very little portion of the Chicken with Baby corn and another dish.
+I didn’t taste the same and forgot the name as well.
+Here I must mention Cold Drinks were not available on that day.
+We had no other option but to be happy with the H2O!